oven-sh/bun/docs/api/hashing.md

 });
 ```

-So instead of sending bcrypt a 500-byte password silently truncated to 72 bytes, Bun will hash the password using SHA-512 first, and return the result in Modular Crypt Format.
+So instead of sending bcrypt a 500-byte password silently truncated to 72 bytes, Bun will hash the password using SHA-512 and send the hashed password to bcrypt (only if it exceeds 72 bytes).
 This is a more secure default behavior.

 ### argon2 - PHC format